Internals of JET.jl

 res::VirtualProcessResult

-• res.defined_modules::Set{Module}: module contexts created while this top-level analysis
+• res.defined_modules::Set{Module}: module analyzed_files created while this top-level analysis

 • res.toplevel_error_reports::Vector{ToplevelErrorReport}: toplevel errors found during the text parsing or partial (actual) interpretation; these reports are "critical" and should have precedence over inference_error_reports